 Approximately 50% of incomplete abortions can be due to chromosomal anomalies in the fetus, and they are not preventable.
 Other causes and risk factors for incomplete abortion could be (2):

 - Maternal diseases such as diabetes, renal diseases, thyroid problems, lupusiXAn autoimmune disease that is inflammatory in nature. , hypertension, thrombophiliaiXA condition where blood forms clot easily. , and polycystic ovarian syndromeiXA hormonal disorder characterized by high levels of male hormones in female bodies leading to multiple cysts on the ovaries.

 - Exposure to teratogensiXSubstances that cause fetal abnormalities upon exposure during pregnancy. such as radiation, toxins, drug, alcohol, or excessive caffeine

 - Infections such as sexually transmitted infections (STIs), listeriosis (caused by bacteria Listeria monocytogenes), and human immunodeficiency virus infection

 - Advanced maternal age

 Some of these causes and risk factors can also result in congenital anomalies, leading to incomplete abortions.
-Incomplete abortions are more common with advanced maternal age.
-Since the risk of chromosomal abnormalities is higher in late pregnancies., incomplete abortions are also common in advanced maternal age.
+Incomplete abortions are more common with advanced maternal age since the risk of chromosomal abnormalities is higher in pregnancies with advanced maternal age.
 However, young women can also have an incomplete abortion if any other risk factors or causes are present (2).